Billy Southworth: Later managerial career

 Southworth moved to the Boston Braves in 1946, signing a then-lucrative managing contract for a reported $50,000 per season, and immediately led the Braves into the first division.
 Talented pitchers Johnny Sain and Warren Spahn had both returned from service in World War II that year.

 In 1948, the Braves won their second NL pennant of the 20th century—and Boston's last National League title—but were defeated in six games by the Cleveland Indians in the 1948 World Series.
 In that World Series, all of the games were close except for one, when the Braves beat pitcher Bob Feller 11–5.
-Author John Rossi writes that Sain lost some respect for Southworth after the manager said the managing and not talent had won the 1948 pennant.
+Author John Rossi writes that Sain lost some respect for Southworth after the manager said that managing and not talent had won the 1948 pennant.
 Sain had already become irritated with Southworth after the 1948 signing of unproven "bonus baby" pitcher Johnny Antonelli.
 Sain and Southworth rarely spoke after 1948.

 During the following season, 1949, Boston struggled on the field and was in chaos off the diamond.
 Southworth was rumored to be drinking heavily and near nervous collapse.
 Some players complained about his rules and regulations, and some, including starting shortstop Alvin Dark and second baseman Eddie Stanky, were critical of his drinking.
 Meanwhile, others, like Sain, resented the amount of credit Southworth had received for the 1948 pennant.
 With Boston at 55–54 on August 16, Southworth turned the Braves over to coach Johnny Cooney for the remainder of 1949.
 A newspaper account at the time characterized the change as a leave of absence for health reasons.
 With Cooney, the Braves finished fourth.
 A finish that high in the standings guaranteed the team shares of the World Series money, but the Braves players voted to only give Southworth a quarter share.